 Pay per mile insurance works just as its title suggests.
 Car owners pay only for the miles driven, usually with a mileage rate of just a couple cents.
 This number is also dependent on your driving record, with a significantly lower cost for drivers in good standing.
 Plus, the base cost is set pretty low, with some packages starting out at just $29.

-The amount of miles driven per year will determine how much money you can save annually.
+The number of miles driven per year will determine how much money you can save annually.
 For example, drivers who put around 5,000 miles on their car per year can expect savings of about $600 annually.
 Drivers whose mileage falls just shy of 10,000 annually can save about $220 per year.
 As of right now, there are only two insurance companies that actually offer a true pay per mile insurance plan: Metromile and Esurance.
 Both services work similarly, with the potential for huge savings depending on your car usage.